kent-rasmussen/azt/ROADMAP.md

 #Roadmap

 ## release stoppers
-put image creation after splash creation?
+- put image creation after splash creation?
+- give warning if user is going to undo analysis regroupings
+- check out why tooltips aren't working before first refresh

+## Documentation
+- Steps to use AZT in a workshop, from start to finish (not absolutes, but recommendations)

 ## Things to Test
 - check that changes to S regexs don't break too much.